 The King Tide Photo Initiative encourages the public to visually document the impact of rising seas, as exemplified during current king tide events.
 Photos show water levels along the Embarcadero in San Francisco, California, during relatively normal tides (top), and during an extreme high tide or “king tide” (bottom).

 During extremely high tides, some locations along coasts experience shallow coastal flooding: the sea literally spills onto land, indundating low-lying areas with seawater until high tide has passed.
-Because these floods causes public inconveniences such as road closures, overwhelmed storm drains, and deterioration of roads and infrastructure from exposure to salt water, the events are referred to as nuisance flooding.
+Because these floods causes public inconveniences such as road closures, overwhelmed storm drains, and deterioration of roads and infrastructure from exposure to salt water, the events gained the nickname, nuisance flooding.
+To more clearly attribute the cause of these minor floods, they are now referred to as high-tide flooding.

 Perigean spring tides

 Extreme high tides occur a few times per year during new and/or full moon.
 These perigean spring tides—also known as king tides—are astronomical in origin: they depend on the locations of Earth, Moon, and Sun.
 These higher-than-average high tides occur when the Moon's regular orbit brings it to its closest distance to Earth (called perigee), and the Sun, Earth, and Moon align (resulting in a new or full moon).
 The combined gravitational force of the Moon and Sun on Earth's ocean results in the higher-than-usual tide level.
 Looking ahead on local tide tables to know when perigean spring tides will occur, and raising public awareness of potential flooding, is a step toward resilience.